BrandonBlkk/BrandonBlkk/README.md

 * 🌍  I'm based in Yangon
 * ✉️  You can contact me at [kyawzayartun0526@gmail.com](mailto:kyawzayartun0526@gmail.com)
-* 🧠  I'm learning Tailwind CSS
+* 🧠  I'm learning JavaScript and React
 * ⚡  I'm Batman Cause I'm a Developer, Do Not Tell Anyone.

 ###